MSY-Tech/MSY-Tech/README.md

 - 👋 Hi,I am CEO of MSY Technologies
-- 👀 We are interested in Tech industries
+- 👀 We are interested in Data Science